danschultz/reactive_web_dart/README.md

 ## Architectural Overview

 The application is structured using an MVC paradigm.
-Models are implemented as simple immutable classes, controllers are subclasses of `ModelController`s, and views are implemented as custom components in Polymer.dart.
+Models are implemented as immutable classes, controllers are subclasses of `ModelController`s, and views are implemented as custom components in Polymer.dart.

+### Model

+Models are implemented as immutable classes.
+[Persistent data structures](https://pub.dartlang.org/packages/vacuum_persistent) are used whenever modeling collections of data for their performance and immutability features.
+By keeping the data model immutable, we're assured that it can't be changed in ways that cause unwanted side-effects across the app.
+It also makes features like undo/redo trivial.

 ### Controllers